aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing.charts/chartaxis/reverse_order/_index.md

 Returns or sets a flag indicating whether values of axis should be displayed in reverse order, i.e. from max to min.

 The property is not supported by MS Office 2016 new charts.
-Default value is **false**.
+Default value is ``False``.